iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 You can configure your node/s using the [`config.json`](https://github.com/iotaledger/wasp/blob/master/config.json) configuration file.
 If you plan to run several nodes in the same host, you will need to adjust the port configuration.

+### Authentication

+By default, Wasp accepts any API request coming from `127.0.0.1`.
+The Dashboard uses basic auth to limit access.

+Both authentication methods allow any form of request and have therefore 'root' permissions.

+#### JWT

+A new authentication scheme `JWT` was introduced but should be treated as **experimental**.

+With this addition, the configuration was slightly modified and a new plugin `users` was introduced.

+Both, the basic authentication and the JWT authentication pull their valid users from the users plugin from now on.

+Furthermore, the API and the Dashboard are now capable to use one of the three authentication schemes independently.

+Users are currently stored inside the configuration (under `users`) and the passwords are saved as clear text (for now!).

+The default configuration contains one user "wasp" with both API and Dashboard permissions.

+While the basic authentication only validates username and password, the JWT authentication validates permissions additionally.

+To enable the JWT authentication change `webapi.auth.scheme` and/or `dashboard.auth.scheme` to `jwt`.

+If you have enabled JWT for the webapi, you need to call `wasp-cli login` from now on before doing any requests.

+One login has a duration of exactly 24 hours by default.
+This can be changed inside the configuration at (webapi/dashboard)`.auth.jwt.durationHours`

 ### Peering

 Wasp nodes connect to other Wasp peers to form committees.
 There is exactly one